Ren0k/Project-Atmospheric-Drag/README.md

 Cd = (2 * 0.5^3 - 3 * 0.5^2 + 1) * 0.15 + (0.5^3 - 2 * 0.5^2 + 0.5) * 0.3963967 + (-2 * 0.5^3 + 3 * 0.5^2) * 0.35 + (0.5^3 - 0.5^2) * 0.9066986
 Cd = (0.5) * 0.15 + (0.125) * 0.3963967 + (0.5) * 0.35 + (-0.125) * 0.9066986
 Cd = 0.075 + 0.0495495875 + 0.175 - 0.113337325 = **0.1862122625**

+# Additional Part Database

+Like we have seen in the previous sections, some information is not obtainable from kOS, the partdatabase or the craft file.
+For these parts a small database is added from which the relevant script can get its values.
+If you want to use modded parts with special properties, they will have to be added here.
+This is a list of properties added to the database:

+- **deflectionLiftCoeff**
+For wings/capsule/heatshields/fairings etc
+- **capsuleBottomList**
+List of parts that are of the special type 'capsulebottom' (heat shields/capsules etc)
+- **dragModifierList**
+Some parts like landing gears and parachutes have an additional drag modifier defining a specific state
+- **partVariants**
+Some parts like engines have different variants that correspond to different drag cubes